ct-js/ct-js/docs/tut-making-shooter.md

 * `On Create` is called when you launch the game or move to this room programmatically;
 * `Step` is called each frame, after Copies' `On Step`;
 * `Draw` is called after drawing all the level.
-It is useful for drawing some basic UI;
+It is useful for updating UI;
 * `On Leave` is called before moving to another room.

 We will generate enemies in almost the same way as enemy ships generate their bullets.
 We will have a couple of timers and will place copies above the player's view.